Install Infinite Scale on a Server

 -

-Some images used do not have a particular release defined but use
+Some images used do not have a specific release defined, but use

 latest

 .
-These images can be updated if there are new releases available, like for security or bug fixes.
-To do so, use the following commands:sudo docker compose pull \ sudo docker compose up -d --remove-orphans
+These images can be updated when new releases are available, for example for security or bug fixes.
+To do this, use the following commands:sudo docker compose pull \ sudo docker compose up -d --remove-orphans

 Upgrading

-- For all Infinite Scale major and minor releases including from former rolling to production
+- For all Infinite Scale major and minor releases, including previous rolling to production

 -